uzh-dqbm-cmi/eustar_dgm4h/README.md

-# Modeling Complex Disease Trajectories using Deep Generative Models with Semi-Supervised Latent Processes
+# Generative Time Series Models with Interpretable Latent Processes for Complex Disease Trajectories

-This repository contains the code for the paper *Modeling Complex Disease Trajectories using Deep Generative Models with Semi-Supervised Latent Processes*.
+This repository contains the code for the paper **Generative Time Series Models with Interpretable Latent Processes for Complex Disease Trajectories** accepted at the *Deep Generative Models for Health* Workshop at Neurips 2023.

 ## Data